National Fellowships and Scholarships

 Union Semester Fellowship

-New York Union Semester is a one of a kind full-time semester-long program that combines rigorous academic study with first-hand experience within the labor movement.
+New York Union Semester is a one-of-a-kind full-time semester-long program that combines rigorous academic study with first-hand experience within the labor movement.
 As interns, students learn hands-on how unions and labor organizations fight for workers’ rights by contributing to the movement themselves.
 During class time, students analyze the experience they gain in the field by studying the history of and current debates within the US labor movement.

 https://sps.cuny.edu/academics/jsmi/new-york-union-semester